tylerharter/cs301-projects/spring19/p10/stage1.md

 #### Question 4: what is the capital of Bermuda?

-Now we can begin to answer more complex questions using our newly constructed Dataframe.
+Now we can begin to answer more complex questions using our newly constructed DataFrame.

 Our first task will be determining the capital of Bermuda.